-High school teachers who wish to become an Adjunct Instructor in the Wesleyan Honors Academy program should:
+To become an adjunct instructor in the Wesleyan Honors Academy program, high school teachers should:

-- Hold a master’s degree in the subject area of the courses they propose to offer or
+- Have a master’s degree in the subject area of the courses they propose to offer, or;

-- Hold a master’s degree with a minimum of 18 hours of graduate credit in the relevant subject field.
+- Have a master’s degree with a minimum of 18 hours of graduate credit in the relevant subject field.

 Both the teacher and the course must be approved by the Honors Academy.
 Following is a description of the application and approval process:

 - Submit the Teacher Application form (PDF) and supporting materials, including official undergraduate and graduate transcripts to the Honors Academy director.

 - The director will review the teacher application materials for minimal requirements and forward qualified applicants to the appropriate departmental liaison.

 - Upon approval of the applicant by the appropriate department, the teacher will be asked to submit the Course Application form.